AdalbertoCq/Histomorphological-Phenotype-Learning/README_additional_cohort.md

-# HPL Instructions - Mapping an external cohort to existing clusters
+# HPL Instructions - Mapping an external cohort to existing HPCs.

+In these intructions, we provide detailed steps to map tissue tiles from an external set of WSIs to extisting HPCs.
+We use the files corresponding to the LUAD HPCs results in the paper.
+In case you want to map tissue tiles to the Multi-cancer HPCs, execute until step 6 included, once background/artifact have been removed from your cohort's H5 file.
+You can continue with the reamining steps using the multi-cancer files provided in this section of the [Readme file](./README.md#TCGA-HPL-files).

 ## 1. WSI tiling process
 Use the [WSI tiling process](./README.md#WSI-tiling-process) to obtain tile images from the original WSIs.